William Jackson, an Importer; at the Brazen Head

 William Jackson was born in Boston in 1731.
-By 1758, he was in business with his widowed mother, Mary Jackson, who kept the Brazen Head Tavern in Cornhill, next to the Town House (the Old State House) in Boston, where they operated a "variety store"—a shop where they sold groceries and general merchandise.
-Although the Jacksons lost all their property in a devastating Boston fire that began in their home in 1760, by 1763 "Bill" Jackson was in business on his own, importing an extraordinary range of English imported goods—everything from "buff, blue, and scarlet Broadcloth" to "German serges, stuffs for gowns, Linnen, Cambricks, and Lawns [a fine linen thinner than cambric] of all Prices, neat silk and black Russel Shoes, brass Kettles, London Pewter, frying and warming pans, Buckles, Buttons, Knives, Rasors, with a full Assortment of all kinds [of] London, Birmingham, and Sheffield Hard Wares, too many to enumerate," along with "blue & white Tea-Cups, Saucers, Milk Jugs, English Loaf Sugars, etc., etc., etc.," as well as "Fresh Hyson, Souchong, Singlo, and Bohea Teas," "Lisbon lemmons," and "Glocester cheese."
+By 1756, he was in business with his widowed mother, Mary Jackson, who operated a store at the sign of the Brazen Head in Cornhill, next to the Town House (the Old State House) in Boston, where they sold hardware as well as groceries and general merchandise.
+Although the Jacksons lost all their property in a devastating Boston fire that began in their home in 1760, by 1763 "Billie" Jackson was in business on his own, importing an extraordinary range of English imported goods—everything from "buff, blue, and scarlet Broadcloth" to "German serges, stuffs for gowns, Linnen, Cambricks, and Lawns [a fine linen thinner than cambric] of all Prices, neat silk and black Russel Shoes, brass Kettles, London Pewter, frying and warming pans, Buckles, Buttons, Knives, Rasors, with a full Assortment of all kinds [of] London, Birmingham, and Sheffield Hard Wares, too many to enumerate," along with "blue & white Tea-Cups, Saucers, Milk Jugs, English Loaf Sugars, etc., etc., etc.," as well as "Fresh Hyson, Souchong, Singlo, and Bohea Teas," "Lisbon lemmons," and "Glocester cheese."